BioJulia/BioSymbols.jl/docs/src/types.md

 ## Type definitions

-BiologicalSymbols provides two types of NucleicAcid:
+BioSymbols provides two types of NucleicAcid:

 | Type            | Meaning        |
 | :-------------- | :------------- |
 | `DNA`           | DNA nucleotide |
 | `RNA`           | RNA nucleotide |

-The set of nucleotide symbols in BiologicalSymbols.jl covers the IUPAC nucleotides as well as a GAP (-) symbol.
+The set of nucleotide symbols in BioSymbols.jl covers the IUPAC nucleotides as well as a GAP (-) symbol.

 | Symbol | Constant              | Meaning                    |